 What then would be the effect of repeal of the entire Water Use Act?
-In addition to being in violation of the State Constitution, an abdication of an authority granted to the State to manage its own natural resources, and in violation of its own Statutes, repeal would be detrimental to private, public, and industrial users of It must be emphasized that water is the natural resource most under state management authority.
+In addition to being in violation of the State Constitution, an abdication of an authority granted to the State to manage its own natural resources, and in violation of its own Statutes, repeal would be detrimental to private, public, and industrial users of water.
+It must be emphasized that water is the natural resource most under state management authority.
 With few exceptions, water in the State of Alaska is managed and appropriated exclusively by the State, even when flowing across federal or private lands.
 Nearly all other natural resources fall under a joint federal state management authority.
-The Water Use Act was designed to manage the water for the maximum benefit of all Alaskans according to the Constitution and State management objectives. objectives have included the preservation of water quality and quantity while providing appropriate allocations to ensure the lifestyles, health and security, and economy of the State.
+The Water Use Act was designed to manage the water for the maximum benefit of all Alaskans according to the State Constitution and State management objectives.
+These objectives have included the preservation of water quality and quantity while providing appropriate allocations to ensure the lifestyles, health and security, and economy of the State.
 Repeal of the Water Use Act severs the State from these objectives and leaves no water management policy in place for the protection of the water resource, the citizens, and the economy of Alaska.
 Other State resources not managed constitutionally reverted to Federal Jurisdiction and management.
 This analogy to recent history of game management in the State needs to be considered when considering the repeal of the Water Use Act.
+Currently federal legislation on the Clean Water Act, Safe Drinking Water Act, and the Federal Power Act could expand federal authority, in the absence of state authority, resulting in the defacto allocation of Alaska's water resources.